opt-elixir/faktory_worker/README.md

 ## Getting up and running

-To get started with Faktory Worker first add the dependancy to your `mix.exs` file.
+To get started with Faktory Worker first add the dependency to your `mix.exs` file.

 ```elixir
 defp deps do